 Shopping cart abandonment

-There could be more than one reason that people leave your website without buying anything.
-They might even fill up their cart, only to abandon it.
-There is a reason for that.
-In our post Shopping cart abandonment, we go over some things that might lead to this, like:
+There are many reasons why people might leave your website without buying anything.
+They might even put products into their cart, only to abandon it.
+In our post on Shopping cart abandonment, we go over what might lead to this, like:

-- “Wanted to wait for it to go on sale.”
+- “I wanted to wait for it to go on sale.”

 For mobile carts, there are even more reasons, like loading speed and poor design.
-Investigating this will make your online shop better and can increase your number of sales.
+Investigating this will make your online shop better and can increase your sales.

-At the start of the checkout process, we serve the customer an overview of the products he wants to buy.
+At the start of the checkout process, we give the customer an overview of the products they want to buy.
 This is, of course, the same as the cart overview.
 There are a couple of elements that are required here:

-- Product image, even a small one will confirm to the soon-to-be customer that the right image is in the cart.
+- Product image, even a small one will confirm to the soon-to-be customer that the right product is in the cart.

-- Prices, not just the price of one article, but also the number of items and the total price.
+- Prices, not just the price of one item, but also the number of items and the total price.

 - Additional costs, like shipping costs.
-No extra surprise costs after the cart overview.
+There should be no extra surprise costs after the cart overview.

-- Payment options, just to let the customer know he will be able to pay.
+- Payment options, just to let the customer know how they can pay.

-- Security signs, like the green address bar seal.
-Plus perhaps extra logos like Trustpilot right below the cart overview.
+- Security signs, like the green padlock and address bar for SSL sites, plus perhaps extra logos like Trustpilot right below the cart overview.

-Furthermore, I’d also make sure a guest purchase is possible.
-Having to register for a one-time sale is a deal-breaker to me.
+You should also make sure a guest purchase is possible.
+Having to register for a one-time sale is a deal-breaker for me.

-If you need to ask more than an email address, make sure to make the forms as short as possible.
+If you need to ask for more than just an email address, make sure to make the form as short as possible.
 Think about useful things like a checkbox to confirm that the delivery and invoice address are the same, instead of making customers fill in their details twice.

-Make payment easy by choosing the right payment provider and offering the right payment options.
-Which ones differ from shop to shop.
+Make payment easy by choosing a trusted payment provider and offering convenient payment options.
+These will vary depending on the shop and its customer base.

 Finally, after that optimized shopping process, a happy customer will leave your online shop.
-Now make sure to keep that customer happy.
-There are some things you can do to help with that.
-Find more tips on that in our article on checkout page UX!
+Now make sure you keep that customer happy.
+There are some extra things you can do to make that happen and you’ll find more tips in our article on checkout page UX!

 Conclusion: eCommerce usability is a trade of its own

 Don’t trust your theme or eCommerce platform to fill in the blanks for you.
 Put some real effort into optimizing the usability of your eCommerce website.
-In the end, a better user experience will bring the SEO and conversion of your online store to the next level as well.
+You’ll find that a better user experience will bring the SEO and conversion of your online store to the next level.